EloiStree/2025_01_07_PitchDeckNtpIntPiGame/Documentation/ScrcpyToRunAll.md

    - Go to [Scrcpy GitHub Repository](https://github.com/Genymobile/scrcpy) and download the latest version of Scrcpy for Windows.

 2. **Clone the required repositories**:
-   - Open your terminal or command prompt and run the following commands to clone the necessary repositories into specific directories:
+   - Open your terminal or command prompt and run the following commands to clone the necessary repositories into scrcpy directory:
      ```sh
      git clone https://github.com/EloiStree/2024_05_23_SCRCPYBatFiles.git BatFiles
      git clone https://github.com/EloiStree/2025_01_12_BuildAndRunApkBroadcast.git BuildAndRunAll

      ```

 3. **Create the APK**: